Asian shares track Wall St decline as bond yields rebound

 Shares have yoyo'd recently with fluctuations in bond yields.
 When yields rise quickly, as they have in recent weeks, it forces Wall Street to rethink the value of stocks.
 Technology stocks are most vulnerable to this reassessment after having soared during the pandemic, making them look pricier than the rest of the market.

 U.S. government bond yields rose Wednesday after easing a day earlier.
-The yield on the benchmark 10-year Treasury note climbed to 1.48% from 1.41% by early Thursday.
+The yield on the benchmark 10-year Treasury note was steady at 1.47% early Thursday.

 “The dial ticks back to rising bond yield concerns, between that and the broad risk-on mood derived from the global economic recovery,” Jingyi Pan of IG said in a report.
 She noted that stocks more affected by ups and downs in economic cycles were faring relatively well.

-Preliminary data released by the Bank of Korea on Thursday showed the gross domestic product fell 1% from 2019, in the first annual contraction since South Korea was in the midst of a crippling financial crisis.
+Preliminary data released by the Bank of Korea on Thursday showed the gross domestic product fell 1% from 2019, in the first annual contraction since South Korea was in the midst of a crippling financial crisis in 1998.

 On Wednesday, the S&P 500 dropped 1.3% to 3,819.72, shedding an early gain.
 The pullback is the benchmark index's second straight loss after clocking its best day in nine months on Monday.